Robot Revolution: Unplugged and Unleashed for Inktober’s Mindless

 Sci-Fi Vibes: Illustrating an Epic Female Alien

-Alien Character by Ralph Contreras
+Alien Character Design

 From Sketch to Color: Creating an Alien for Take Me To Your Leader Tuesday